apache/shardingsphere/docs/blog/content/material/committer.en.md

 +++
-title = "Would you like to become an Apache committer" weight = 4 chapter = true
+title = "3.Would you like to become an Apache committer" weight = 4
+chapter = true
 +++